mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 The model parameters `beta` represent the normal vector of the separating hyperplanes.
 Thus the dot product between the `beta` vector and any data-point is the *signed* distance from the point to the decision boundary.
 Thus, the distance yields the class.

 The larger a parameter is, the larger its effect on the distance, i.e., on the final class.

+Since we are using distances, again, scaling the features is essential!

 ![SVM Coefficient Interpretation](./pics/svm_coefficient_interpretation.png)